Pulsar PG12000B - 9500/12000W Dual Fuel Generator With Electric Start

 Features

-The PG12000B's control center features a convenient meter, which displays voltage, frequency and lifetime hours to aid you with the monitoring of its status and activity.
+The PG12000B's control center features a convenient meter, providing voltage, frequency, and lifetime hours data to aid you with the monitoring of its status and activity.

 The generator includes a built-in fuel gauge, a quick, easy and convenient method of checking the device’s gas level.

-Besides the classic documentation and an owner's manual (opens in a new tab) to get you promptly started, the Pulsar PG12000B also comes with some accessories: propane hose, funnel and tool kit are included.
+Beyond the standard documentation and an owner's manual (opens in a new tab) to assist with setup, the Pulsar PG12000B ships with supplementary accessories: tool kit, funnel and propane hose.

 Product Video